 Melbourne scientists first to grow and share novel coronavirus

-Scientists from the Peter Doherty Institute for Infection and Immunity – a joint venture between the University of Melbourne and the Royal Melbourne hospital – have successfully grown the Wuhan coronavirus from a patient sample, which will provide expert international laboratories with crucial information to help combat the virus.
+Scientists from the Peter Doherty Institute for Infection and Immunity – a joint venture between the University of Melbourne and the Royal Melbourne hospital – have successfully grown the coronavirus (COVID-19) from a patient sample, which will provide expert international laboratories with crucial information to help combat the virus.

 This is the first time the virus has been grown in cell culture outside of China.